 What is myopia?

-Myopia is the term used to define short sightedness, a common eye condition that causes distant objects to appear blurred, while close objects can be seen clearly.
+Myopia is the term used to define short sightedness, a common, progressive eye condition that causes distant objects to appear blurred, while close objects can be seen clearly.
 Myopia occurs when the eyes grow slightly too long, so that light focusses in front of the retina.
 Myopia often increases during periods of further growth and can range from very mild, where correction may not be required, to severe, whereby vision is significantly affected.

 Myopia occasionally presents in very early years but the age of onset is usually between the ages of 6 and 13.
 Myopia usually progresses throughout teenage years until the eye is fully grown.
 The earlier the onset, the higher the myopia is likely to be.
 It’s not fully understood why this happens.